compspec/compspec/README.md

 See the ⭐️ [Documentation](https://compspec.github.io/compspec) ⭐️ for basic usage
 and getting started.

+## TODO

+ - support for packaging / pushing artifacts with oras

 ## License

 HPCIC DevTools is distributed under the terms of the MIT license.